Sean Rudder: Playing career

 Rudder made his first grade debut for Newcastle in Round 17 1998 against Penrith.
 Rudder played at five-eighth for the Newcastle Knights in their upset 2001 NRL Grand Final victory over the Parramatta Eels.
 Having won the 2001 NRL Premiership, the Newcastle side traveled to England to play the 2002 World Club Challenge against Super League champions, the Bradford Bulls.
 Rudder played at five-eighth in Newcastle's loss.
 In 2004, Rudder joined Castleford in the Super League.
 Castleford finished the 2004 season on the bottom of the table and were relegated.
 In 2005, he played for Saint-Estève XIII Catalan before signing with the Catalans Dragons who were admitted to the Super League in 2006.
-Rudder played at five-eighth in Catalans inaugural Super League match against Wigan with Catalans winning 38-30.
+Rudder played at five-eighth in Catalan's inaugural Super League match against Wigan with Catalans winning 38-30.

 Rudder later played for Newtown in the NSWRL Premier League.

 In round 16 of the 2008 NRL season, Rudder was called into Sydney Roosters side against Canterbury.
-He played at five-eighth in the clubs 24-14 victory.
+He played at five-eighth in the club's 24-14 victory.